 Prior to his experience in competitive electricity markets, Burke worked at The Coca-Cola Company for six years, both domestically in the juice division of The Minute Maid Company and internationally in the expansion of the juice business through Coca-Cola Bottlers in Latin America, South Africa and Hong Kong.
 Prior to Coca-Cola, he was a management consultant for Deloitte & Touche Consulting.

-Outside of his responsibilities at Vistra Energy, Burke serves as chairman of the board of Marucci Sports, on the board of directors of EPRI and on the board of trustees of the Catholic Foundation.
+Outside of his responsibilities at Vistra Energy, Burke serves as chairman of the board of Marucci Sports and is a board member of the Nuclear Energy Institute.
 He is also a board member of United Way Foundation of Metropolitan Dallas and an advisory board member for the Tulane University Energy Institute.

 Burke is a graduate of Tulane University, earning a bachelor’s degree in economics and a master’s of business administration in finance and general management.
 He is a licensed certified public accountant and has also earned the designation as a chartered financial analyst.